Why modified timber is perfect for windows

 If you’ve got questions about any of the processes we’ve discussed above or simply want to share your views on the best types of wood to use in windows – be sure to get in touch via Twitter.

-And if you’re looking for recommendations on the best timber for an upcoming project, don’t hesitate to get in touch directly or order our product guide today.
+And if you’re looking for recommendations on the best timber for an upcoming project, don’t hesitate to get in touch directly.